Payment gateway in an application

 WebView

-The WebView interface should take up as much of the screen as possible to provide the payment gateway with sufficient space for display and to maximize user comfort.
+The web content display component should occupy as large a portion of the screen as possible to ensure sufficient space for the payment process and to maximise user comfort.

 - The Application contacts its Server and creates an order.

-- The payer accesses the payment gateway within the WebView.
+redirectparameter). - The payment gateway is displayed to the payer.

-- Polling - Short, repeated requests to the server (approximately every 3 seconds).
+- Polling – short, repeated requests to the Server (typically every ~3 seconds),

-- Long Polling - The server keeps the request open until data is available or a timeout occurs.
-If the status is still unknown, the request is repeated.
+- Long polling – the Server keeps the request open until data becomes available or a timeout occurs; if the status is unknown, the request is repeated,

 Extra attention

-- The Application grants access to the purchased service.
+- The Application grants the payer access to the paid service.

-- Redirecting the payer to a URL defined in the store configuration.
+- redirection of the payer to the URL defined in the merchant connection settings.

 Post message